GeorgeEliotArchive/georgeeliotarchive.github.io/readMe.md

 # Table of Contents

 1. PDF Generation
-  a.
-How is it done?
+  - How is it done?
-  b.
-Where is located?
+  - Where is located?
-  c.
-How do I use it?
+  - How do I use it?
 2. Instructions for Uploading to Omeka
-  a.
-How do I upload new files to Omeka?
+  - How do I upload new files to Omeka?
-  b.
-Git Editor's Advice about Omeka Nuances
+  - Git Editor's Advice about Omeka Nuances
-  c.
-A note regarding original pdf editor errors
+  - A note regarding original pdf editor errors

 ## 1. PDF Generation